ErikHgm/FireHouse-Restaurant-Project/README.md

 <div align="center"><img src="docs/img/main.png"></div>

 This website is made for a fictional New York restaurant called FireHouse restaurant.
 It is the fourth project in the Code institute Full Stack Developer program.
 The website is for restaurant customers that are looking for a nice and pleasant place to eat and hang out at while in New York, that has great food and a cool interior and atmosphere.
-The customer can create an account so that they are able make a reservation directly on the website.
+Furthermore, the website comes with an account registration and booking functionality so that customers are able to make and manage their reservations directly through the website.

 [View the live project here.](https://firehouse-restaurant.herokuapp.com/)